elisiane-quadros/dynamic_item_generator/README.md

 - [x] The list is updated dynamically without reloading the page.
 - [x] If the value entered is invalid, an error message is displayed.

+## Demo
+You can see the project in action here: https://dynamic-item-generator.vercel.app/

 ## 🛠 Technologies Used